 Like 2D inspections, 3D systems can be online or offline.
 Offline 3D X-ray PCB inspection works like a CT-scan.
 CT scanning involves processing complex algorithms to produce a 3D outcome.

-Basically, the manufacturer gets a series of highly-detailed 2D cross-sections of the PCB.
+Basically, the PCB board maker gets a series of highly-detailed 2D cross-sections of the PCB.
 They can see defects beyond the surface since it shows all the board’s layers.

 Also, 3D inspection uses online/offline laminography to render images.
 Although it’s slower than 2D systems, 3D systems produce higher quality images better for detailed defect detection.